akauppi/svg.rx.js/README.md

 Allows SVG applications to be crafted without callbacks or events, using `RX.Observable`s instead.

+## Platform scope

+Scope of the project is SVG, and modern browsers.
+That probably means IE9 and later, but in practice the code gets tested on:

+- Safari 9 on OS X
+- Safari on iOS 9
+- Latest Android browser (Nexus 7)

+If you find platforms where it doesn't work for you, Pull Requests are the way to go.

 ## What are Reactive Extensions?

 [Reactive Extensions](http://reactivex.io) is a wonderful programming model that replaces callbacks and events with observables.
 These are one-to-many async relations between entities, and tend to make the code simpler and more maintainable than functionally equal implementations using callbacks and events.